-E-commerce may be getting a lot of buzz with major chains like Macy’s, (NYSE:MC), Staples, Inc. (NASDAQ:SPLSC), Kohl’s Corp.
-(NYSE:KSSC), and Wal-Mart Stores Inc. (NYSE:WMTC) expanding their online presence while simultaneously closing brick-and-mortar locations, but one retailer is expanding its physical footprint in a major way.
+E-commerce may be getting a lot of buzz with major chains like Macy’s, (NYSE:MB), Staples, Inc. (:SPLSN/A), Kohl’s Corp.
+(NYSE:KSSC), and Wal-Mart Stores Inc. (NYSE:WMTA) expanding their online presence while simultaneously closing brick-and-mortar locations, but one retailer is expanding its physical footprint in a major way.

 Small But Mighty And Growing

 Compared to the 130,000 square-feet of retail space occupied by a typical Macy’s, Dollar General’s 7,400 square-feet footprint seems puny.
 On the other hand, DG just completed its 26th straight year of same-store sales increases.
 Macy’s would love to have those kinds of stats.